comet-licsar/licsar_proc/docs/index.rst

   m= # reference date, e.g. 20191103
   LiCSAR_02_coreg.py -f $frameid -d . -m $m -i

 This command would coregister/resample all files in SLC folder to RSLC directory, for given frame.
+Explore other parameters (see ``-h``) on how to list epochs to process etc. Note that by default, the script would regenerate geo files based on DEM and the primary epoch metadata - this can (and often should) be skipped by ``-i`` parameter.
 The standard constrains apply, for example limit for spectral diversity estimation to combine epochs with up to Btemp=180 days.

+Note:

 In order to force-skip the 180 days limit, use parameter '-E' (some extra tweaks there, EIDP-related, including skip of Btemp check).
 In practice, to connect a cluster of epochs far in time, choose one SLC in that cluster that has no missing bursts (see e.g. their mli preview, or check size),